The-Yerbas-Endeavor/yerbas-docs/docs/assets/index.md

   <p>This webpage will attempt to cover all aspects of Yerbas assets from what they are to their on-chain encodings.
  As you read on, this document will become increasingly technical.</p>

- <h2>All About Assets</h2>

-  <p>This webpage will attempt to cover all aspects of Yerbas assets from what they are to their on-chain encodings.
- As you read on, this document will become increasingly technical.</p>

   <h2>Table of Contents</h2>
   <ul>
     <li><a href="/docs/assets/whatisanasset">What is an asset?</a></li>